X-Night SL Disc Ultegra Complete Cyclocross Bike

 Shimano Ultegra is a great option for the privateer racer.
 It's lightweight, works in the worst conditions, and functions identically to the higher-tier Dura-Ace group.
 This generation sees the first time Shimano officially branded a hydraulic shift lever with the Ultegra label, and although the old non-series RS685 levers worked just fine, we're happy to keep our group the same from bow to stern.
 The Rotor 3D30 double crankset provides a wide range of gears with its 46/36-tooth chainrings and grants the bike some versatility outside of the course tape.
 Spoon on a set or road or gravel tires and enjoy this bike year round.

-- Ridley's classic 'cross geometry in high-grade carbon
+- Ridley's classic 'cross geometry excels on the race course

 - Euro-style angles and lengths for pedal clearance and tight courses

-- Double chainring provides a wide range of gears for road use
+- Two chainring provides a range of gears for fast starts and hills

 - Internal routing maintains clean frame and cable lines